EOG Resources: United States

 As of December 31, 2020, of the company's total proved reserves in the United States, 53% was petroleum, 21% was natural gas liquids, and 26% was natural gas.
 As of December 31, 2020, the company was the largest petroleum producer in the Eagle Ford Group.
 The company also owns properties in the Delaware Basin and other areas of the Permian Basin, including the Leonard, Wolfcamp, and Second Bone Spring Sand shale plays.
 In the Rocky Mountains, the company owns properties in the Williston Basin of the Bakken Formation and the Turner, Parkman and Niobrara Formations in the Powder River Basin.
 The company also owns properties in the Austin Chalk, Anadarko Basin, the Fort Worth Basin, and the Marcellus Shale.

 Canada

 The company owns approximately 47,000 net acres in the Horn River Formation.

 Trinidad and Tobago

 The company holds several concession contracts for the supply of natural gas in Trinidad and Tobago.
 As of December 31, 2020, the company held approximately 115,000 net undeveloped acres in Trinidad and Tobago.

 China

 In 2008, the company acquired assets in the Chuan Zhong Block exploration area in the Sichuan Basin, Sichuan Province, China from ConocoPhillips.

 Oman

 The company is exploring for oil in Oman.

+UAE

+The company is exploring field in the southern area of UAE for oil.
+UAE.

+Antitrust lawsuit

+In January 2024, a class action lawsuit was filed accusing EOG, along with seven other US oil and gas producers, of an illegal price-fixing scheme to constrain production of shale oil used to produce gasoline, allegedly leading to drivers in the US paying more for gasoline than they would have in a competitive market.